ashutosh16/codingChallenge/README.md

 Drawback: wll not work if there is -ve weight cycle in graph.

 # Challenge 10
+Graph coloring problem.
+Try to color given graph with given color such that all adjacent vertex will have the different color.
+Time complexity of this program is C^n 'C' = no of colors and 'n' no of vertex.

+# Challenge 11
 Find closest common ancester node of given two nodes of binery tree.